enzolutions/generator-marionette-drupal/README.md

 ![Model Generation](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/generator_marionette_drupal_view.png "Model Generation")

 ### Update settings
-This generator store some information ina hidden file **.yo-rc.json** about where must be located templates, models, views etc and Drupal conection.
+This generator store some information in a hidden file **.yo-rc.json** about where must be located templates, models, views etc and Drupal conection.

 If you need change one of this information there is a sub generator to allow you to that to avoid edit that sensitive file, just use the following command.